 The waters of Tennessee are the property of the state and are held in public trust for the use of the people of the state, and the people of Tennessee, as beneficiaries of this trust, have a right to unpolluted waters.
 In the exercise of its public trust over the waters of the state, the division must take all prudent steps to protect for the future use of the waters so that the water resources of Tennessee might be used and enjoyed to the fullest extent consistent with the maintenance of unpolluted waters.

 Information and an application for an Aquatic Resource Alteration Permit may be obtained from the Division of Water Resources or by e-mailing email@example.com.
-New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.
+New applicants who need more than one permit can contact their Environmental Field Office for further assistance.

 » FAQ for the Aquatic Resource Alteration Permit (ARAP)